ZE-100/GeoPal/README.md

 # GeoPal

-An Android app for all the forgetful and scatterbrained people - Create reminders, which notify you, up on reaching a certain location or connecting with a certain Wi-Fi network!
+An Android app for all the forgetful and scatterbrained people - Create reminders, which notify you, up on reaching a certain location or connecting to a specific Wi-Fi network!

+##

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)

 ## Features